janba/GEL/README.md

 ```
 sh build_pygel.sh
 ```
+If you run this script the C++ code is compiled and then the PyGEL3D wheel is created and installed.
+If the PyGEL3D package is already installed it will be replaced.

 ## Practical Issues
 Compiling both GEL and PyGEL requires that you have OpenGL installed unless you choose not to compile graphics support which you can do by setting `Use_GLGraphics` to `OFF` in the CMake file.
 GLFW is also needed, but CMake fetches GLFW from github and compiles it along with the GEL code.
 If you compile in some of the other ways (e.g. using XCode, Visual Studio) there is no simple way to avoid the dependency on graphics libraries.
 Thus, if you need to avoid the OpenGL requirements, CMake is the way to go.